Felix Frohnert

 Leiden, The Netherlands

-My name is Felix Frohnert, and I am a Ph.D. researcher in the Applied Quantum Algorithms group at Leiden University, where I specialize in machine learning for quantum technologies.
-My research focuses on developing AI methods to analyze quantum many-body systems and to improve the performance of quantum algorithms.
+My name is Felix Frohnert, and I am a Ph.D. student in the Applied Quantum Algorithms group at Leiden University.
+My research focuses on machine learning for interacting quantum systems, with a special emphasis on representation learning.

-Before starting my Ph.D., I studied physics at the University of Copenhagen and Kiel University, where I discovered my interest in applying machine learning to solve scientific problems.
-Since then, I’ve had the opportunity to collaborate with Deutsche Bahn, Airbus, Microsoft, and the Dutch Ministry of Finance, working towards practical applications of quantum computing to solve real-world problems.
+Before starting my Ph.D., I studied physics at the University of Copenhagen and Kiel University, where I developed my interest in applying machine learning to scientific problems.
+Since then, I have collaborated with PsiQuantum, Airbus, Microsoft, Deutsche Bahn, and the Dutch Ministry of Finance on practical applications of machine learning and quantum computing.

-Outside of work, I enjoy coffee, windsurfing, and cycling (especially when the Dutch weather allows it).
-Whether you’re interested in collaborating, exchanging ideas, or simply connecting—feel free to reach out through any of the channels linked below:
+Outside of research, I enjoy coffee, surfing, and cycling (especially when the Dutch weather allows it).
+Whether you are interested in collaborating, exchanging ideas, or simply connecting, feel free to reach out through any of the channels linked below.